Jarijaas/helsec-1103/slides.md

 # Grafana RCE (9)

-- For some reason, could not pass whitespaces, had to encode spaces using "$IFS"
+- For some reason, could not pass white spaces, had to encode spaces using "$IFS"
+- IFS env variable - Internal Field Seperator - can be used as space substitute

 ```txt
 [plugin.grafana-image-renderer]